linode/docs/docs/guides/kubernetes/migrating-from-aws-lambda-to-knative/index.md

     OK
     ```

 Once the code behaves as expected, you can test the function locally by packaging it in a Docker container using `func invoke` to run it.
 This approach is handled completely through Docker, without the need for a local Kubernetes cluster.

 After local testing, you may want to optimize the function's image size by removing any redundant dependencies to improve resource utilization.
-Finally, deploy your function to a staging environment (a Kubernetes cluster with Knative installed) using `func deploy`.
+Deploy your function to a staging environment (a Kubernetes cluster with Knative installed) using `func deploy`.
 In the staging environment, you can conduct integration, regression, and stress testing.

 {{< note >}}
-If your function interacts with external services or the Kubernetes API server, you should to *mock* these dependencies.
+If your function interacts with external services or the Kubernetes API server, you should *"mock"* these dependencies.
 Mocking, or simulating external services or components that a function interacts with, allows you to isolate a specific function or piece of code to ensure it behaves correctly.
 {{< /note >}}

-The resources below can help you get started with migrating AWS Lambda functions to Knative functions on the Linode Kubernetes Engine (LKE).
+See **More Information** below for resources to help you get started with migrating AWS Lambda functions to Knative functions on the Linode Kubernetes Engine (LKE).